-Data can be recovered from cipher only by using exactly the same key used to encipher it.
-Unauthorized recipients of the cipher who know the algorithm but do not have the correct key cannot derive the original data algorithmically.
-However, anyone who does have the key can decipher the cipher and obtain the original data.
+Data can be recovered from cipher only by using exactly the same key and initial vector used to encipher it.
+Unauthorized recipients of the cipher who know the algorithm but do not have the correct keys cannot derive the original data algorithmically.
+However, anyone who does have the keys can decipher the cipher and obtain the original data.